My Five Careers: A Memoir

 In his memoir Joe begins with the words, “I write this story because I have something to say”, and cites “chance and the intrusion of the random that simply happens” as a significant element in his life, writing, “We cannot avoid these unplanned interventions.
 The best we can do is use them to our personal advantage by incorporating them meaningfully into our lives.
 We are the one’s who create purpose.”
 Joe Taylor lived that so fully.
 He taught it in everything he did whether he was giving meaning to some chance or random intrusion in his own life or himself being a chance for everyone who knew him to enjoy more meaning in our own lives.

-The Miracle of Joe Barbara Taylor & John Hermanski
+The Miracle of Joe (excerpt)

 Joe’s entire modus operandi was to make every day productive and full of reasons to live.
 He constantly planned new projects, lectures or entries for writing contests.
 He kept up with his friends, by phone and in person.
 He read voraciously, and attended operas and concerts whenever possible.

-And if you were a friend of Joe's, you did NOT talk about the weather.
+If you were a friend of Joe's, you did NOT talk about the weather.
 Oh no. Be it music, literature, poetry, sports, philosophy, or politics -- Joe could converse in great depth, and would always have a joke or a quote or two from notables in that field.

 Joe was a self-declared ‘pusher’ – but it was entirely legal.
 He MADE himself get out every day even though often he’d rather not; he MADE himself practice the violin every day or else he was wracked with guilt; he MADE himself do the regimen of exercises prescribed by his physical therapist; he MADE himself finish his memoirs.
 They were officially ready to the public on the day he died.